MBZUAI-Aim-For-scale/training-program-2025/README.md

-📘 Training Program 2025 – Repository

-This repository contains the materials, models, evaluation pipelines, and supporting code used throughout the Training Program 2025.
-It is organized into three main modules, each representing a different stage of the workflow: model development, evaluation, and external code integration.

-📂 Repository Structure
-1️⃣ demo_2/ – Model Development

-This folder contains:

-The main model implementation developed during the training program

-A .devcontainer setup for reproducible development environments

-Supporting scripts and resources used to train and test the model

-This is the foundational module that the rest of the project builds on.

-2️⃣ demo_4_5/ – Evaluation & International Data

-This module includes:

-Evaluation pipelines and notebooks related to demo_2

-Data shared by participating countries

-A .devcontainer folder for consistent environment setup

-Scripts used for metrics, reporting, and model comparisons

-This folder represents the analysis and evaluation stage of the training program.

-3️⃣ g42/ – External Model Code

-This folder contains:

-Code originating from G42

-Likely includes model components, experiments, or algorithmic contributions

-A .devcontainer environment for running the code consistently

-This module may serve as a reference implementation or additional model used during the program.

-🛠️ Dev Containers

-Each major folder (demo_2, demo_4_5, g42) includes its own .devcontainer directory, providing:

-Consistent development environments

-Dependency isolation

-Ready-to-use VS Code DevContainer configurations

-This ensures that all contributors can run and test the code in identical environments.

-🎯 Purpose of This Repository

-The goal of this repository is to centralize:

-Model implementations

-Evaluation workflows

-Shared datasets

-External reference code

-Reproducible development environments

-It supports training, experimentation, and collaboration across teams.

-🔧 How to Use This Repository

-Navigate to the module you want to work on (demo_2, demo_4_5, or g42)

-Open it in a DevContainer-enabled environment (VS Code recommended)

-Follow the module’s internal instructions (if any)

-Run training, evaluation, or exploration scripts as needed
+Training Program 2025
+This repository consolidates the models, evaluation pipelines, datasets, and development environments used across the Training Program 2025.
+The structure reflects the full workflow lifecycle: model development, evaluation, and external code integration.

+Repository Structure
+1. demo_2/ — Model Development
+Primary workspace for building, training, and iterating on the core model.

+Includes: - Main model implementation - .devcontainer for reproducible development - Training and testing scripts - Supporting resources for experimentation

+This module functions as the foundation for downstream evaluation workflows.

+2. demo_4_5/ — Evaluation and International Data
+Module for running evaluation pipelines and analyzing cross-country datasets.

+Includes: - Evaluation notebooks and scripts aligned with demo_2 - Data contributions from participating countries - .devcontainer for consistent execution environments - Metrics, reporting, and model comparison utilities

+This module provides the benchmarking and analytics capabilities for the program.

+3. g42/ — External Model Code
+Dedicated environment for integrating and testing code originating from G42.

+Includes: - External model components - Experimental algorithms or reference implementations - .devcontainer for isolated and reproducible execution

+This module serves as a comparative baseline and complementary model workspace.

+Dev Containers
+Each major module (demo_2, demo_4_5, g42) includes its own .devcontainer to ensure: - Consistent and reproducible development environments - Dependency isolation - Turnkey setup through VS Code DevContainers

+Purpose
+The repository is designed to centralize: - Model development workflows - Evaluation pipelines - Shared datasets - External model integrations - Standardized development environments

+Getting Started
+Navigate to the module you plan to work with (demo_2, demo_4_5, or g42).
+Open the module inside a DevContainer-enabled environment (VS Code recommended).
+Review and follow any module-specific guidance.
+Execute training, evaluation, or exploratory workflows as required.